mchtyldzx/Guide-Installing-Ubuntu/README.md

 ![wifi](https://github.com/user-attachments/assets/aa89f2b5-e8fd-4727-a036-006a5c42a126)

-## 4. Continuing the Ubuntu Installation
+## 4. Continuing the Ubuntu installation
 After that click "Install Ubuntu".